ethmarks/ethmarks.github.io/md_src/blog_src/tsevhu.md

 ### Morphemes

-The floating ripples around each fish represent **Morphemes**, which are basically individual concepts.
+The floating ripples around each fish represent Morphemes, which are basically individual concepts.
 Morphemes are somewhere in between letters and words.

 When speaking Tsevhu, each ripple is a phoneme.